Frequently Asked Questions

 How do I get tested for COVID-19?

-CaroMont Health offers COVID-19 and Antibody testing in most primary care
+CaroMont Health offers COVID-19 testing in most primary care offices and

-on testing.
-If you have symptoms of COVID-19 and want to get tested, call
+If you have symptoms of COVID-19 and want to get tested, call your healthcare

 I have a trip planned.
 What do I do?

-any nonessential travel.
-The CDC has outlined additional measures for
+The CDC has outlined measures for domestic and international travel.
+Review

 Is it still safe to come to the hospital as a visitor?